 The amount of VC money pouring into West Coast cities would suggest that Portland is hardly a blip on the radar, but as companies like eBay, Airbnb, SquareSpace, Yahoo, and many others move portions of their operations to the Rose City it’s apparent there is more than meets the eye.

 The many startups that weave the community of early-stage companies in Portland are highly collaborative, and success is celebrated universally.
-Most recently two companies closing $7M and $8M Series A rounds (Cloudability and Opal respectively) are building a wave of momentum led by massive success stories like Puppet Labs and Elemental technologies.
+Most recently two companies closing $7M and $8M Series A rounds (Cloudability and Opal respectively) are building a wave of momentum led by massive success stories like Puppet Labs and AWS Elemental.
 And as the path becomes paved by more and more successes Portland’s community will only grow.
 The allure of the Pacific Northwest Wonderland is just one portion of Portland’s appeal.
 And as these players bring the resources and attention to the city, there are plenty more success stories on the launchpad and ready to take Portland skyward.

 Enjoy this brief video about Portland and a few of its startups, and tell me you wouldn’t want to found a company here!